 Calcium: 364 mg | Serving size: 1 cup, fortified

-Many orange juice brands now add calcium, as well as vitamins like A, D, and E, making OJ a reliable source of many nutrients.
+Looking for a non dairy food with calcium?
+Many orange juice brands now add it in, as well as vitamins like A, D, and E, making OJ a reliable source of many nutrients.
 One cup delivers a third of the daily allowance of calcium.
 And before you get too freaked out by the label, just know: “’Fortified’ doesn’t necessarily mean processed — it just means a nutrient has been added,” Young reassures.

 Calcium: 340 mg | Serving size: 1 cup, fortified